TurtlewareAU/homelab-docs/Homelab/Github Actions/Github actions building docker containers.md

 ---
 ### All Actions - Usage

 `uses: actions/checkout@v3` This action does what it says checks out to the agent all of the repository code.

-`uses: actions/setup-node@v3` This action will setup node.js on the agent so you can perform node/npm commands successfully
+`uses: actions/setup-node@v3` This action will setup node.js on the agent so you can perform node/npm commands successfully.

-`run: npm install` running npm install from the supplied package.json file in the repository
+`run: npm install` running npm install from the supplied package.json file in the repository.
 `run: npm run build` build my react website (Typescript).
 `uses: docker/setup-buildx-action@<buildx-uuid>` setup the buildx on the agent.
 This will give the agent access to build a new docker container.
 `uses: docker/login-action@<login-uuid>` Login to the repository.
 I use this because these actions are triggered and stored into a private github repository.
 `uses: docker/metadata-action@<metada-uuid>` This action gathers information about the docker container, for tagging and metadata storage.
 `uses: docker/build-push-action@<build-uuid>` Action for building the docker container from the supplied Dockerfile.
 The dockerfile needs to be in the root of the repository, and needs to reference any and all folders explicitly.

 ---